 I used the training fund for training on the GRADE approach, which is the gold standard, systematic approach to making judgements about the quality of evidence and strength of recommendations.
 It can also be used for guideline development, which is something that my centre was going to be involved in.
 I found out about the fund through the NDS Bulletin.
 I was keen to attend a course on the GRADE approach, so I spoke to Jo Snoeck.
 The application process was straightforward and I was told of the outcome within a couple of weeks.
 The course helped me gain essential skills that I could immediately apply to my role.
 To anyone considering using the fund, I would say that applying is definitely worth a try!

 Apply to the NDS Staff Training Fund

-Members of staff who are interested in using the NDS Staff Training Fund can apply year-round.
+Members of staff who are interested in using the NDS Staff Training Fund can apply year-round using the application form available here.
 It is also available to fund travel and accommodation for NDS researchers to learn new skills in collaborator groups in the UK and abroad.

 Applications are welcomed from staff in any and all roles in NDS, be they clinical, research, support, administrative, technical or nursing.
 Applications to receive the fund should be submitted to Jo Snoeck at email@example.com.